 Special talent: I’ve run 4 marathons and 3 half-marathons Favorite saying: Onward and forward!
 Why do you volunteer at Living Art?
 It is a unique program that I believe in.
 Sharing in the creative process with such delightful people has been a highlight for me.

 Odette is an Alaskan by birth but happy to have her heart firmly split with Montana.
 She is an active artist, teacher, and construction coordinator.
 Her educational background in all these fields gives added depth to each one.
-She has worked with Living Art of Montana in a variety of roles for over ten years and looks forward to continuing for another ten.
+She worked on staff with Living Art of Montana in a variety of roles for over ten years and continues to volunteer as a facilitator and host.

 Hidden talent: I can handle a dog sled team Special skill: Organizing.
 Although at times people might doubt that… Favorite meme: It’s not really hoarding when it’s cool stuff!